naturalprogrammer/lemon-demo-angular1/README.md

-# Demo Angular 1.x front-end for Spring Lemon - WARNING - NO MORE COMPATIBLE WITH LATEST ANGULAR 1.x
+# Demo Angular 1.x front-end for Spring Lemon

 This is an Angular 1.x demo front-end for the [Lemon demo application](https://github.com/naturalprogrammer/lemon-demo).